Illegal adoption details 'a dark chapter'

 "It's potentially a mammoth task," he said.

-Mr Findlay, the chief executive of Barnardos, told Irish national broadcaster RTÉ that an investigation needs to be carried out into at least 150,000 adoptions.
+Mr Finlay, the chief executive of Barnardos, told Irish national broadcaster RTÉ that an investigation needs to be carried out into at least 150,000 adoptions.

 He said he would be "amazed" if at least 10% of those cases were not found to be illegal.